 The fence line shall be kept sufficiently clear so that there is no danger of falling timber damaging the fence.

+[Clause 1 amended in Gazette 17 Dec 2010 p.
+6421.]

 2. Goat Proof Fence

 A fence of fabricated ringlock, hinged joint or comparable material (minimum 8 line) with vertical wires spaced no more than 300 millimetres apart.
 The bottom line shall be no more than 100 millimetres above ground level.
 A single barbed wire shall be placed midway between the bottom of the fabricated fencing and the ground.